assyrianic/Tagha/README.md

-# V2 is on feature frozen so as to work on Scripting engine form aka the 'script' branch.
+# V2 is on feature frozen so as to work on Scripting engine form aka the 'Register' branch.

 # Tagha Virtual Machine
 "tagha" is Aramaic for "crown".